 How do I become a QCIT trainer?
-Mathematica will periodically offer QCIT Training of Trainer (TOT) sessions (typically 3 consecutive days of training with an exam included on the third day).
-Certified QCIT observers who attest that they completed at least five QCIT observations in person or via video will be eligible to register for a TOT.
-You can view upcoming trainings in the QCIT Store on our website: https://mathematica.org/solutions/qcit.

-After one year, certified trainers can renew certification by taking an online recertification exam.
+We will periodically offer QCIT Training of Trainer (TOT) sessions (typically 3 consecutive days of training with an exam included on the third day).
+Certified QCIT observers who demonstrate at least 80 percent reliability on their current observer certification or recertification exam and who attest that they completed at least five QCIT observations will be eligible to register for a TOT.
+After one year, certified trainers can renew certification by taking an online video-based exam.
+There will be a recertification fee.